phochste/AcmeContainer/README.md

 # AcmeBase

-A base implementation of a Solid App with login using svelte
+A base implementation of a Solid App with login and loading a Container

 # Usage

 ```
-npx degit phochste/AcmeBase my-solid-app

-cd my-svelte-project
+cd AcmeContainer
 npm install
 npm run dev
 ```